|

 Fitzherbert Bridge John Archer 1988 |

-Community CareIn 1986 I was asked to take in a
+Community CareIn 1986 I was asked to take in

-home drunk at the end of the week, grab a garden fork and try
+man, would come home drunk at the end of the week, grab a

-to kill him, so little Terry spent many Friday nights sleeping
+garden fork and try to kill him, so little Terry spent many

-Palmerston North's iconic arched Fitzherbert Bridge.
+and later under Palmerston North's iconic arched Fitzherbert

 ![]() While Terry was with me, the bridge was dynamited and replaced by a four-lane bridge that gave residents quicker access to their big houses up on the affluent new hillside suburb of Aokoutere.
 Living with GodI

-was expecting problems when Terry came, but it was a blissful
+was expecting problems when Terry came, but it was a

-skills, suddenly being greeted with "G'day John" by scruffly
+and suddenly being greeted with "G'day John" by scruffly

 Thus I felt wonderfully safe when the window in the bedroom next to me rattled and popped open at 2am and a voice asked "You there Terry?"
 "He's away tonight," I answered.
 "Oh, sorry John," and the window was carefully closed again.
 Only recently have I realized I spent those months living with God.
 I

-was hungry and you gave me something to eat, I was thirsty
+was hungry and you gave me something to eat, I was

-you invited me in.
+stranger and you invited me in.

 (Matthew